ppone/docs/README.md

 `Email` field is an important field used by the system to send the invoice; please make sure it is entered correctly as well.

-`Collection Mode` lets your specifiy whether Invoiced should automatically charge the client per Invoice/Subscription or have them pay manually.
-Note: You will only see the collection mode option is you have online payments enabled.
+`Collection Mode` lets you pick between `Automatic` and `Manual`.
+Basically you are specifying whether to automatically collect payment or manually collect payment.
+Note: You will only see the collection mode option is you have online payments enabled, else the system will default to `Manual`.

+`Manual` is the default behaviour and it now becomes up to your customer to pay you online.

 `Automatic` lets you enter a payment source, generally your customer's credit card information.